tbrowder/Geo-Location/README.md

   * **riseset-format**(--> Str) {...}

-    Returns the format required by the Perl program 'riseset.pl' in CPAN Perl module 'Astro::Montenbruck::RiseSet::RST' (in this module the format will also be referred to as '**RST**'):
+    Returns the format required by the Perl programs accompanying CPAN Perl module **Astro::Montenbruck** (in this module the format will also be referred to as '**RST**'):

-        ./script/riseset.pl --place=56N26 37E09 --twilight=civil
+        ./script/riseset.pl --place=30N29 86W26 --twilight=civil
+        lat: 30N29, lon: 86W26

+    Note that Perl module's convention for the sign of East longitude is negative instead of positive for decimal entries, so it is important to use the provided RST format to avoid longitude errors.

   * **lat-rst**(--> Str) {...}